If you’re looking for a way to give your home the wow-factor, there’s no better place to start than by shopping for antiques.

 You don’t want your house to start looking too cluttered- or worse, like an antique shop or jumble sale – so don’t try to cram too much in.
 Having one antique in a room will make it stand out, whereas if you have five or six pieces they are likely to take attention away from each other and feel less ‘special’ than they otherwise would.

 Just because you’ve got an antique piece in your room doesn’t mean you can’t make the most of modern furnishings as well.
-In fact, embracing and highlighting the differences between the two can create a stunning look, and juxtaposing the old and the new is more on- trend than ever.
+In fact, embracing and highlighting the differences between the two can create a stunning look, and mixing antiques with modern furniture is more on- trend than ever.

 Why not hang a piece of modern art above your antique sideboard?
 Install your new digital clock above the Georgian fireplace?
 Or surround your modern dining table with Baroque-style chairs?